-Indicates program code, reserved words, library functions, command-line prompts, Monospace screen output, file/path names, and other software constructs.
+Monospace Indicates program code, reserved words, library functions, command-line prompts, screen output, file/path names, and other software constructs.
 Monospaced Bold Indicates commands that must be entered on a command line or in response to an interactive prompt.

-S2565 6 Oblique or Italics Indicates user-supplied values in commands or syntax definitions.

-Proportional Bold Indicates a graphical user interface window or element and key strokes (e.g., Enter,

-Alt-Ctrl-F).

-\ (backslash) At the end of a command line, indicates the Linux[®] shell line continuation character the backslash or the continuation feature will not work correctly.

-(lines joined by a backslash are parsed as a single line).
-Do not type anything after
+Oblique Or Italics Indicates user-supplied values in commands or syntax definitions.
+Proportional Bold Indicates a graphical user interface window or element and key strokes (e.g., Enter , Alt-Ctrl-F). \ (backslash) At the end of a command line, indicates the Linux [®] shell line continuation character (lines joined by a backslash are parsed as a single line).
+Do not type anything after the backslash or the continuation feature will not work correctly.

+Feedback

+Your feedback is important to us.
+Visit the Cray Publications Portal at http://pubs.cray.com and make comments online using the Contact Us button in the upper-right corner, or email comments to pubs@cray.com.